e-valente/doh-deception/bsides-demos/README.md

 ## Generic Algorithm to attack any model using Zeroth Order Optimization (ZOO)

-1. Choose the tool to generate malicious traffic
+1. Select a tool to generate malicious traffic, e.g., dnstt, iodine, doh-proxy.
-- Example: doh tunnel tools: dnstt, iodine, doh-proxy, etc
-2. Generate malicious feature instances (ex: pcap)
+2. Generate malicious feature instances (e.g., pcap) using tools like tcpdump, Wireshark, Scapy, or dohlyzer.
-- You can use tcpdump, wireshark, scapy (python library), or dohlyzer.
-3. Choose the features to attack (best features are you can change like packet size and time)
+3. Identify the features to attack (e.g., packet size, time).
-4. Set up the limits of chosen feature for attacking (ex: positive numbers to time or 30\% for packet size)
+4. Set limits for the selected features (e.g., positive time values, 65k for packet size, etc).
-5. Attack
+5. Execute the Target Zoo Attack.
-6. Get the most modified features (ex: 4 most)
+6. Identify the most altered features (e.g., top 4).
-7. Use the gotten numbers to set up your tool
+7. Apply these values to configure your tool.
+Adjust the feature instances by factors like 10 or 100 according to the values you got (i.e., You do not need to put the exact values; the magnitude is what matters).
+Begin by modifying one feature.
+If the model still detects it as malicious, gradually modify additional features until achieving benign predictions.

 ## Demo1 - DoH tunnel Basics - 101
 In this demo, we will show how to create a DoH tunnel using [dnstt](https://www.bamsoftware.com/software/dnstt/) on AWS and how to use it to tunnel DNS traffic over HTTPS.